Coco is Ours

 “I learned pruning and fertilization techniques and I intend to specialize even more in farming, to generate more income and provide a more comfortable life for my family,” Josué adds.
 Before his resettlement to the RAR, during the construction of the Belo Monte Hydroelectric Plant, the farmer lived in the Palhal Community, on the Asurini Island, in the western region of Pará.

 According to Ceplac, more than half of the 24,009 cocoa producers in Pará (precisely 12,854 producers) are settled in the Xingu region.
 "One of the entity's actions is to produce genetically improved seeds that are distributed to farmers.
 Seven million of them have already been distributed in the Xingu region," says Paulo Henrique Santos, head of the institution's Regional Department.
-He explains that the Ceplac laboratory in Medicilândia has been developing the technology since 1957.
+He explains that the Ceplac laboratory in Medicilândia has been developing this technology since 1957.
 Farmers living the resettlement areas and residents of permanent preservation areas outlined by Norte Energia, in compliance with the Belo Monte HPP Basic Environmental Project, receive the seeds free of charge.
 “It is a seed modified from matrices that bring together 12 high quality materials, which improves performance compared to the common types.
 With this technique, we reach most of the plantations in the region, giving Pará's crops greater productivity with a resistant and high-quality fruit", Santos explains.